CZhao97/CMPT459/README.md

 # CMPT459
-This is the team project of CMPT459, SFU, 2020 Spring.
+This is the team project of CMPT459, 2020 Spring, SFU.
 Contributors:<br>
   Chen Zhao<br>
   Duo Lu<br>
   Ziyi An<br>